Yamen9418/Yamen9418/README.md

 - 👋 Hi, I’m Yamen.
-- 👀 I’m interested in programming, AI, robotics and developing.
+- 👀 I’m interested in programming, AI, robotics, machine learning  and developing.
 - 🌱 I’m currently reading my MSc in Computer Engineering, ML.
 - 🌱 I’m currently working on developing a game using LibGDX and making a small robot using DNN, stay tuned!
-- 💞️ I’m looking to collaborate on fun AI projects and cool games.
+- 💞️ I’m looking to collaborate on fun AI/ML projects and cool games.
 - 📫 How to reach me: www.linkedin.com/in/yamen-albdeiwi-442336179

 <!---